pgRouting/workshop/docs/chapters/introduction.rst

 .. rubric:: Presenters and Authors

-* *Hal Seki* is founder and CEO of `Georepublic Japan <http://georepublic.info>`_.
-He is founding member of Code for Japan, organizer of Geomedia Summit and various Hackathons as well as other technology and OpenStreetMap events in Japan.

-* *Yves Jacolin* works at the French office of `Camptocamp <http://www.camptocamp.com>`_.
-He is head of training and support at Camptocamp, and he is president of the Francophone local OSGeo chapter.

 * *Daniel Kastl* is founder and CEO of `Georepublic <http://georepublic.info>`_ and works in Germany and Japan.
 He is moderating and promoting the pgRouting community and development since the beginning of the project, and he's an active OSM contributor in Japan.

 * *Frédéric Junod* works at the Swiss office of `Camptocamp <http://www.camptocamp.com>`_ for about six years.
 He's an active developer of many open source GIS projects from the browser (GeoExt, OpenLayers) to the server world (MapFish, Shapely, TileCache) and he is member of the pgRouting PSC.

-..
-	Daniel and Frédéric are the authors of the previous pgRouting workshops, that have been held at previous FOSS4G events local conferences in Japan.

 .. rubric:: License